agersant/crystal/docs/api/graphics/animated_sprite.md

 Like all other components, `AnimatedSprite` components are created by calling [Entity:add_component](/crystal/api/ecs/entity_add_component).

-The constructor for AnimatedSprite expects one argument, the [Spritesheet](/crystal/api/assets/spritesheet).
+The constructor for AnimatedSprite expects one argument, the [Spritesheet](/crystal/api/assets/spritesheet) to play animations from.

 ## Methods